-The World Health Organization (WHO) guidelines recommend giving antibiotics to an entire community when more than 10 percent of children have been affected by trachoma, to treat anyone who has been exposed to trachoma and reduce the spread of trachoma.
+The World Health Organization (WHO) recommends giving antibiotics to an entire community when more than 10 percent of children have been affected by trachoma.
+The goal of this guideline is to treat anyone who has been exposed to trachoma and reduce the spread of trachoma.

 Treatment of later stages of trachoma — including painful eyelid deformities — may require surgery.
 WHO guidelines recommend surgery for people with the advanced stage of trachoma.

 In eyelid rotation surgery (bilamellar tarsal rotation), your doctor makes an incision in your scarred lid and rotates your eyelashes away from your cornea.
 The procedure limits the progression of corneal scarring and may help prevent further loss of vision.